-The Compensation Committee has considered the independence of Compensia in light of the new listing standards of NASDAQ on compensation committee independence and the rules of the SEC.
-The Compensation Committee requested and received confirmation from Compensia addressing the independence of the firm and its senior advisors working with the Compensation Committee.
-The Compensation Committee discussed these considerations and concluded that the work performed by Compensia did not raise any conflict of interest.
+The Compensation Committee has considered the independence of Compensia in light of the listing standards of NASDAQ on compensation committee independence and the rules of the SEC.
+The Compensation Committee requested and received confirmation from Compensia concerning certain factors for determining the independence of the firm and its senior advisors working with the Compensation Committee.
+The Compensation Committee discussed these considerations and concluded that the work performed by Compensia did not raise any material conflict of interest.